 We are happy to welcome visitors to the office.
 Come and explore more than 100 years of Salem High School memories.
 Visit our newly renovated lobby and second floor.

 Our regular office hours are Monday through Friday from 9 a.m. to 1 p.m.
 We are also open on select Second Saturdays from 10 a.m. to 2 p.m.
-For the upcoming holidays, the office will be closed Friday, December 23; Monday, December 26; and Monday, January 2.

 Alumni and friends may also call the office at 330-332-1427 for assistance and to request a visit.